codynichoson/TurtleBotPackage/nuslam/README.md

 ### Nodes
 #### `slam.cpp`
 This node implements EKF SLAM using the `nuslam` library.
+It uses estimated landmark data from the robot's laser scanner.
+An attempt was made at using data association to keep track of known landmarks using Euclidean distances, but it remains unfinished.

 #### `landmarks.cpp`
 This node subscribes to laser scan data and uses it to estimate landmark locations.